 Don’t sit back and wait for the perfect time to market your business – NOW is the perfect time!
 It’s always the perfect time to market your business because there is simply no way you can know when the perfect time is for everybody.

 However, by consistently getting your message out there to your target audience, you stand a much better chance of being top-of-mind when a certain prospect is ready to buy.

-For example, if I sent out the same marketing piece every month, maybe for the first 4 months a particular prospect wasn’t interested.
-But then that 5th month rolls around and that prospect’s situation has changed a bit for whatever reason unknown to me, they now just happen to need what I offer and ‘whalla’ there I am positioned right in front of them.
+For example, if I sent out the same marketing piece every month, maybe for the first four months, a particular prospect wasn’t interested.
+But then that 5th month rolls around, and that prospect’s situation has changed a bit for whatever reason unknown to me.
+They now need what I offer, and ‘whalla’ there I am positioned right in front of them.

 Another key point to consider is that each ‘no’ brings you one step closer to a ‘yes.’
 So being told ‘no’ should not be looked at as a failure but as a stepping stone bringing you closer to what you want.

 So let me close by combining wisdom from 3 sources for you, former US President Franklin D. Roosevelt, Nike, and Lotto, and it goes something like this: “There is nothing to fear but fear itself,” so “Just Do It” because “You’ve got to be in it to win it”!